Learn how to smoke a whole turkey using a Masterbuilt electric smoker, and why it is one of easiest, and tastiest, ways to smoke a turkey!

 You don’t need to overdo it, just a sprinkling on all sides and make sure to use KOSHER salt as regular table salt will make the turkey too salty.

-Store the turkey on a wire rack set on top of a baking sheet in the refrigerator overnight.
+Store the turkey on a V shaped rack inside a roasting pan or on a wire rack set on top of a baking sheet in the refrigerator overnight.

 This overnight seasoning does 3 things: